 It’s exciting to see Australian cane toads appearing in textbooks of evolutionary biology!

-realize that as toads spread across the Australian tropics, they
+process affects evolution.
+As toads spread across the Australian tropics, they

-automatically began to sort themselves out in terms of how quickly they
+inevitably began to sort themselves out in terms of how quickly they

 were moving.
 Slow toads ended up well behind the invasion front,